christianalfoni/impact/docs/giving-up-react.md

 - Reactive primitives defined in a separate scope, but exposed to the component where we reconcile the user interface
 - Lifecycle hooks

-Even though we are trying to break out of a relationship due to the technical decisions of React, we still want a community and ecosystem.
-So the choices we have is [Vue](), [Svelte](), [Angular]() and [Solid JS]().
-We can immediately drop off **Svelte** and **Angular** as templates, compilation (Emphasize magic of templates) and custom type checking is not where we want to go. **Solid JS** does get us quite close, but there is no reconciliation in Solid JS, meaning we can not rely on the language for expressing dynamic user interfaces.
+Even though we are trying to break up with React due to the technical decisions, we still want a community and ecosystem.
+With that in mind our choices are [Vue](), [Svelte](), [Angular]() and [Solid JS]().
+We can immediately drop off **Svelte** and **Angular** as templates and custom type checking is not where we want to go. **Solid JS** does get us quite close, but there is no reconciliation in Solid JS, meaning we can not rely on the language for expressing dynamic user interfaces.
 That leaves us with **Vue**.

-Now, most people knows Vue for its templating language and single file component.
-But actually one tiny little change gives us everything we want.
+We are going to continue now by first evaluating the the API available to use in Vue.
+Just see how far we get and what tradeoffs we have to make.
+Then we are going to see if we can do something about these tradeoffs.

+## Evaluating Vue

 All Vue projects uses [Vite](), also developed by the Vue team.
-In the configuration we just have to change:
+In the default configuration we just change to `@vitejs/plugin-vue-jsx`.
+We are ready to embrace reconciling user interfaces and observing state.

 ```ts
 import { defineConfig } from "vite";